License the Uncharted Playbook

 Resources for every step

 We know that having excellent curriculum and delivery is only one part of the puzzle.
 First, you have to get there.
-The Playbook includes resources taken from our team beginning with planning a timeline and building a team, moving through to follow-up email templates and post-program entrepreneur surveys.
+The Playbook includes resources beginning with planning a timeline and building a team, moving through to follow-up email templates and post-program entrepreneur surveys.

 Build a solid team with descriptions of team roles and responsibilities, communication tools, and tips on cultural practices.